 “Falling Only For Science”: promoting fall prevention science at LUNEX

-On the 30th September, LUNEX hosted “Falling Only for Science”, an event promoting fall prevention science to older adults in Luxembourg.
+On the 11th of March, LUNEX hosted “Falling Only for Science”, an event promoting fall prevention science to older adults in Luxembourg.
 The event, led by Assoc.
 Prof. Dr. Alessandro Marco De Nunzio, was supported by the Fonds National de la Recherche (FNR), Luxembourg and done in the partnership with the city of Differdange.

 “Falling Only for Science” offered 4 interactive stations in order to give its participants a better understanding of the science behind the development of fall prevention programmes:

 - “Mind the Balance”: Interactive Station on Posture with PODIUM System by BTS Bioengineering

 The participants were standing on an innovative device that creates an Augmented Reality environment, and experienced different environmental conditions (rough or plain ground, etc.).
 This exercise aims at a better understanding of the connection between fall risks and different external (ground changes) or internal (visual acuity) conditions.

 - “Eat your Spinach”: Interactive Station on Muscle Strength with the MicroFET 2 System by Hoggan Scientific